Yocxhell/GEB/README.md

 Info Folder: Contains detailed instructions on how to use the program. banlist.txt: A list of known griefers. warnlist.txt: A list of possible griefers.
-If you find any people with a 'warning', please try to gather evidence Ensure that all Steam IDs added manually to lists end with a '/' to be recognized correctly.
+If you find any people with a 'warning', please try to gather evidence graylist.txt : A list of people you analyzed in the past Ensure that all Steam IDs added manually to lists end with a '/' to be recognized correctly.

 Feedback: Please contact me directly on u/Leowanaton .